Cigarette: Cigarette tube

-The United States Tobacco Taxation Bureau defines a cigarette tube as "Cigarette paper made into a hollow cylinder for use in making cigarettes."
+The United States Tobacco Taxation Bureau defines a cigarette tube as "cigarette paper made into a hollow cylinder for use in making cigarettes."

 Cigarette filter

 A cigarette filter or filter tip is a component of a cigarette.
 Filters are typically made from cellulose acetate fibre.
 Most factory-made cigarettes are equipped with a filter; those who roll their own can buy them separately.
-Filters can reduce some substances from smoke but do not make cigarettes any safer to smoke.
+Filters can reduce the presence of some substances, such as tar, in cigarette smoke, but do not actually make them any safer to smoke.